 Note: If you create a snapshot of a qcow2 virtual disk in virt-manager, a new snapshot file is not created.
 The snapshot is created inside the qcow2 file, which is not convenient.
 You can use the qemu-img create or virsh snapshot-create-as command to create a snapshot as a new file.

 - VMDK is a VMware virtual disk image format.
 You can use this format if you plan to migrate a VM between VMware and KVM hypervisors.
 VMware hypervisors don’t support native KVM virtual disk images (raw and qcow2).

 - VDI is the native Oracle VirtualBox virtual disk file format.

 - VHDX is used by Hyper-V VMs.
 Read about the difference between VHD and VHDX.

 KVM also supports dmg, parallels, vvfat, qed, qcow, cow, nbd, cloop, bochs disk image formats for higher compatibility.

 VMware image formats

-VMware ESXi supports only VMDK virtual disk file format.
+VMware ESXi supports only the VMDK virtual disk file format.
 A VMware ESXi virtual disk consists of a *.vmdk descriptor file and *-flat.vmdk virtual disk data file.
-Thin provisioning and automatic UNMAP (free space reclamation) is supported.
+Thin provisioning and automatic UNMAP (free space reclamation) are supported.